 We have some that are that are light-colored, brown or the white ‘lavender’ varieties, too.

 We most appreciate the tick-control they provide.
 They are omnivores that eat all sorts of insects as well as small snakes and rodents.
 Although some folks can’t tolerate the noise, we are okay with it, and even find it and all their antics quite fun!

-They don’t seem too bright, though.
-When one of them is on the opposite side of a fence from its flock-mates, it will just run back and forth screeching that it can’t get in, even though they are strong fliers.
+They don’t seem too bright, otherwise, though.
+When one of them is on the opposite side of a fence from its flock-mates, it will just run back and forth screeching that it can’t get over, even though they are strong fliers.
 It seems to us that their noisiness and confusion would attract predators.
 But, they are one of the oldest living species of their family, so the advantages must outweigh the disadvantages.

 Apparently, Guinea meat is darker and richer than chicken, with less fat and lower cholesterol, and considered a delicacy in Europe and some trendy American restaurants.
 We have yet to try this, though.

 We’ve figured out a way to catch the adults, so if you want one, let us know.
 You’ll need a caged-in area to start them out.
 Feed and water them there for 2-4 weeks until they know where ‘home’ is.

 Once established, Guineas need no care from you.
 They range the property eating ticks, other bugs and roosting in the trees at night.

 Guinea ‘keets’ are the hatchlings and chicks.
 The photo below includes a couple keets we caught and mostly some we ordered to raise and sell.
 They are in a heated brooder and will be moved to a larger crate in the barn in a few weeks.

 We sell young keets in the Fall especially during the Fall Farm Tour.
 Youngsters need to be kept warm and confined, fed and watered until they are able to fly away from predators.
 We use a chicken grower/finisher and chick grit from Tractor Supply.

 For more information, please feel free to Contact Us.